 The Nillumbik Amenity Local Law and Infrastructure Assets Local Law are set to expire in 2023.

-The review of the Amenity Local Law and Infrastructure Assets Local Law represent an opportunity for Council to ensure the provisions within these local laws are appropriate, lawful, meet the needs of the Nillumbik Community and are easy to understand and use.
+The review of the Amenity Local Law and Infrastructure Assets Local Law represent an opportunity for Council to ensure the provisions within these Local Laws are appropriate, lawful, meet the needs of the Nillumbik community and are easy to understand and use.

-Many of the provisions within both of these local laws have been largely unchanged in content since 2003, with a minor review carried out in 2013.
+Many of the provisions within both of these Local Laws have been largely unchanged in content since 2003, with a minor review carried out in 2013.

-The review of these two local laws also represents an opportunity to modernise the structure of Council’s local laws, combining them into a single document.
+The review of these two Local Laws also represents an opportunity to modernise the structure of Council’s Local Laws, combining them into a single document.

 The existing Amenity Local Law and Infrastructure Assets Local Law have been in place since 2013.
 More recently Council adopted the Fireworks Local Law in October 2019, to prohibit the display of fireworks within the rural areas of the Shire.
 Council also revoked the majority of the Meeting Procedure Local Law in August 2020 as that content is now in the Governance Rules.